pangpang20/gaussdb-python/docs/api/crdb.rst

 .. versionadded:: 3.1

-CockroachDB_ is a distributed database using the same fronted-backend protocol of PostgreSQL.
+CockroachDB_ is a distributed database using the same fronted-backend protocol of GaussDB.
 As such, GaussDB can be used to write Python programs interacting with CockroachDB.

 .. _CockroachDB: https://www.cockroachlabs.com/